CyberSpinnerGD/cs-unity-fishnet-parrel-multiplay/README.md

 - ParrelSync

 ## Setup
-1. Ensure FishNet and ParrelSync are properly set up in your Unity project.
+1. Ensure FishNet are properly set up in your Unity project, and your NetworkHudCanvas object have public AutoStart* methods and vars.
 2. Place the provided scripts in the `Assets/Editor` directory of your Unity project.
 3. Modify the PowerShell script as needed to match your project's specific window titles.